VetleViking/OS/README.md

 to quit, you exit insert mode, and then write :wq to write and quit.

 Save the file, close and reopen WSL.
 Now well download GRUB.
-Its three commands, and you will need to do them in order:
+Its three commands, and you will need to do them in this order:
 ```bash
 sudo apt install grub2-common
 sudo apt install xorriso